 PACELC Theorem in System Design - DEV Community

-This is a self-contained HTML copy with CSS and images embedded, so it still renders even if the original page disappears.
+This HTML has CSS and images embedded, so it can still be opened even if the original page disappears.

 This page explains the PACELC Theorem, a foundational concept in distributed system design.
 Proposed by Daniel Abadi as an extension of the CAP Theorem, it provides a more complete framework for understanding system behavior during both failures and normal operations.
 While the CAP Theorem addresses only the scenario of network partitions—requiring a choice between two of three properties (Consistency, Availability, Partition Tolerance)—the PACELC Theorem bridges a critical gap.
 It recognizes that distributed systems must navigate trade-offs between latency and consistency even without failures, since most operational time occurs in healthy states.
 The acronym breaks down into decision points: P (Partition), A (Availability), C (Consistency), E (Else), L (Latency), and another C (Consistency), comprehensively addressing continuous system design trade-offs.